I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/irb/ns-irb-_ide_request_block.md

 } IDE_REQUEST_BLOCK, *PIDE_REQUEST_BLOCK;
 ````

-## -struct-fields
+## Members

-### -field Function
+            `AtaError`

+            Indicates the error value returned by the device in its error register.
+The miniport driver should update this field when completing an IRB with <i>IRB_STATUS_DEVICE_ERROR</i>.

+            `AtaStatus`

+            Indicates the status returned by the device in its status register.
+The miniport driver should update this field when completing an IRB with <i>IRB_STATUS_DEVICE_ERROR</i>.

+            `CdbLength`

+            Specifies the length in bytes of the buffer pointed to by <b>Cdb</b>.

+            `Channel`

+            Specifies the channel number.

+            `DataBuffer`

+            Pointer to the buffer where the data resides.

+            `DataTransferLength`

+            Contains the length in bytes of the data buffer that contains data to be transferred.

+            `Function`

             Specifies the category that the request belongs to.
 The table below describes the classification of the I/O requests.

 <table>
 <tr>